Notifiarr/dockwatch-wiki/docs/pages/misc/api.md

     === "GET"
         No parameters

-## /api/stats/* - 2
+## /api/stats/* - 3

 ### <span style="display:none;">containers</span>

 ??? abstract "containers"
     Endpoint: `/api/stats/containers`<br>
-    Usage: Returns the container list used by dashboard apps
+    Usage: Returns the container list to be used by dashboard apps
     === "GET"
         No parameters

+### <span style="display:none;">metrics</span>

+??? abstract "metrics"
+    Endpoint: `/api/stats/metrics`<br>
+    Usage: Returns the metrics to be used by dashboard apps
+    === "GET"
+        No parameters

 ### <span style="display:none;">overview</span>

 ??? abstract "overview"
     Endpoint: `/api/stats/overview`<br>
-    Usage: Returns the overview list used by dashboard apps
+    Usage: Returns the overview list to be used by dashboard apps
     === "GET"
         No parameters